kdave/shcripts/README.md

 Drop caches.
 \
 [**every**](misc/every):
-Run the given command every time-spec, command error will not stop the loop, willu use 'sleepy' if available
+Run the given command every time-spec, command error will not stop the loop, will use 'sleepy' if available
 \
 [**pchown**](misc/pchown):
 Preserve permissions on chown on a file.